Empowering Autonomous Driving with Large Language Models: A Safety Perspective: LLM Conditioned Adaptive MPC for Trajectory Planning with Safety Assurance

 where $\text{Lane}(y) \in {0, 1, 2}$ is an indicator function that determines which lane the car is driving on by its lateral position $y$, specifically ${0, 1, 2}$ denotes "Left", "Middle", and "Right".
-The objective function aims to maximize the performance (longitudinal position or speed) with minimal control inputs.
+The objective function aims to maximize the performance (longitudinal position or speed) with minimal control jerks.

-To reduce the complexity, we leverage the reasoning ability and common sense knowledge of LLM to decide which lane to drive for the MPC, by providing the scene text description to LLM and asking for a decision that relaxes the constraints in MPC.
+\textbf{LLM Conditioned Adaptive MPC for Trajectory Planning:} To reduce the complexity, we leverage the reasoning ability and common sense knowledge of LLM to decide which lane to drive for the MPC, by providing the scene text description to LLM and ask for a decision that relaxes the constraints in MPC.
 Specifically, at time step $t$, our \textbf{LLM conditioned MPC} tries to solve the following optimization problem

 The problem~\ref{eq:ori_mpc} is harder to solve than problem~\ref{eq:llm_mpc}.
-The increased complexity originates from the constraint $\text{Lane}([ \underline{\hat{x}}^j_i, \bar{\hat{x}}^j_i]) == \text{Lane}(y_i)$, where $\text{Lane}(y_i)$ is undetermined and can choose from $\{0, 1, 2\}$.
-Therefore problem~\ref{eq:ori_mpc} is a mixed integer nonlinear programming problem.
-In practice, this problem is often infeasible, as observed in our case studies.
-With the decision from LLM by its knowledge, we remove the integer decision variable in problem~\ref{eq:llm_mpc} and thus it is easier to solve.
+The increased complexity originates from the constraint $\text{Lane}([ \underline{\hat{y}}^j_i, \bar{\hat{y}}^j_i]) == \text{Lane}(y_i)$, where $\text{Lane}(y_i)$ is undetermined and can choose from $\{0, 1, 2\}$.
+Therefore problem~\ref{eq:ori_mpc} is a mixed integer nonlinear programming problem. \textit{In practice, this problem is often infeasible, which is also observed in our case studies.} With the decision from LLM by its knowledge, we remove the integer decision variable in problem~\ref{eq:llm_mpc} and thus it is easier to solve.
 Our approach shares a similar philosophy of hierarchical MPC as introduced in~\citep{huang2016hierarchical} where we decompose a hard trajectory planning into a two-phase problem that is easier to solve.